julianny-favinha/julianny-favinha/README.md

 ### Hello there 👋

-I'm an iOS engineer, I've been working with it since 2017 when I started Apple Developer Academy 🍎
+I'm a computer scientist working with iOS engineer since 2017 when I started Apple Developer Academy 🍎